HARVEST™: Holistic Agricultural Records and Verification for Exchange, Supply, and Trading

 • Export Documentation: Processes export-related records, including customs clearance, permits, and trade certificates.

 5. External Entities (Data Sources): These are the systems from which the HARVEST system extracts data.
+Primary and secondary systems will be used to feed relevant data

 Primary Systems (Certification Export Documentation):